SmarterApp/RDW_Documentation/docs/Audit.md

 ### Enable and disable auditing
 Embargo related auditing may not be disabled.
-Exams and students audting is controlled by a `setting` table.
+Exams and students auditing is controlled by a `setting` table.
 The setting record with a `name` of `AUDIT_TRIGGER_ENABLE` controls if audit records will be created.
 Only when the `value` is `TRUE` will audit records be created.

 To view the current audit setting run the following query.